hzi-bifo/AMR_benchmarking/README.md

 - Retain strains with phenotype either R(resistant) or S(susceptible), i.e. strains with only I(intermediate)or none phenotype are excluded.

+- Delete strains with a conflict phenotype to an antibiotics.

 - Retain the species with at least 100 strains w.r.t.  each antibiotic’s each R and S phenotype classrespectively.